Daniela Macías

-Daniela Macías Brandes ([daˈnjela maˈsi.as]; born 9 October 1997) is a Peruvian badminton player., Tokyo 2020 Olympian...
+Daniela Macías Brandes ([daˈnjela maˈsi.as]; born 9 October 1997) is a Peruvian badminton player.

 Career

 In 2013, she won the bronze medal at the Pan Am Championships in the women's doubles partnering with Dánica Nishimura, then in 2016, she won the bronze medals in the women's singles, doubles and mixed team event.

 In 2013, she also won two gold medals at the XVII Bolivarian Games in the women's singles and in the mixed team event, and a bronze medal in the women's doubles partnering with Camila García.
 Then, in 2017, she won three gold medals at the XVIII Bolivarian Games in the women's singles, in the women's doubles partnering with Dánica Nishimura and in the mixed doubles with Mario Cuba.
 She also won a silver medal in the mixed team event.